 Williston Park is a somewhat small village located in the state of New York.
 With a population of 7,503 people and two associated neighborhoods, Williston Park is the 225th largest community in New York.
-Williston Park has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Williston Park has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Williston Park home prices are not only among the most expensive in New York, but Williston Park real estate also consistently ranks among the most expensive in America.